St Leonards, New South Wales

-St Leonards is a suburb on the lower North Shore of Sydney, Australia.
+St Leonards is a suburb on the lower North Shore of Sydney, New South Wales, Australia.
 St Leonards is located 5 km north-west of the Sydney central business district and lies across the local government areas of Municipality of Lane Cove, North Sydney Council and the City of Willoughby.

 History

 St Leonards was named after English statesman Viscount Sydney of St Leonards.
 Originally, St Leonards applied to the whole area from the present suburb of North Sydney to Gore Hill.
 The township of St Leonards in 1883 is now North Sydney.

 St Leonards railway station is the oldest railway station on the North Shore railway line opening in 1890.

 Gore Hill Cemetery was established on the Pacific Highway in 1868 and was the main burial site for the area until its closure in 1975.
 It is still maintained as a heritage site by the Department of Local Government and Lands, Willoughby Municipal Council and the Heritage Council of New South Wales.

-During the post-World War II period, St Leonards became a commercial area for the North Shore, attracting professionals and skilled tradespeople.
-High-rise buildings and office spaces were constructed, replacing older 19th-century structures.

-The Gore Hill Freeway opened on 26 August 1992, routing its east-west link to the north of St Leonards, skirting it to relieve traffic on the Pacific Highway corridor.